athos/sweet-array/README.md

 and `^"[Ljava.lang.String;"`) from your code, `sweet-array` provides reader syntax that can be used as a replacement for that.

-By prefixing `#sweet/tag`, you can write a type hints with a type descriptor:
+By prefixing `#sweet/tag`, you can write a type hints with an array type descriptor:

 ```clojure
 (defn ^#sweet/tag [String] select-randomly [^#sweet/tag [[String]] arr]